Opticians provide eye health services for patients.

 You are entitled to a free NHS sight test if you are:

-· Aged 40 or over with a first-degree relative with glaucoma, or you have been advised by an ophthalmologist that you are at risk of glaucoma, or
+- Aged 40 or over with a mother, father, sibling or child with glaucoma, or you have been advised by an ophthalmologist that you are at risk of glaucoma;

 You are also entitled to a free NHS sight test if you:

-· Are named on a valid NHS certificate for full help with health costs (HC2)
+- Have low income and are named on a valid NHS HC2 certificate for full help with health costs (HC2).